Earlier this week we had the chance to talk to members of the UCLA community Bruins Nation regarding this week’s matchup with the Huskies.

 Markybcool: Regardless of the buyout, if the Bruins finish the next five games 0-5, which I can definitely see happening, I cannot not see his job as safe.
 I say that as being one of the few public Mora supporters over the last couple of years.
 I wanted to give Mora a chance this year to get the ship moving back in the right direction.
 In my mind, this year was his chance to do more with less.
 With all of that being said, we are talking about our athletic department, and anything is possible.
 If Mora was to somehow go 4-1 in the next five, maybe 3-2 and then somehow win a bowl, that might be enough to save his job.

 Joe Piechowski: Jim Mora should have been fired last year.
 Oregon fired Mark Helfrich who had an identical record.
 Dan Guerrero didn’t act because he really just wants to retire and not go through another coaching search.
 I’ve been calling for Mora’s head since last season.
 After the Stanford game, I also called on UCLA Chancellor Gene Block to just send Guerrero into retirement now and pay him the final two years of his contract.
 If Mora finishes 6-6, he probably gets to keep his job, but if he finishes below .500 again Guerrero will likely be forced to do something.
 Attendance has been terrible and another sub-.500 season will really hurt next season.

 UWDP: What is your prediction for this game?

-Thanks guys.
-For more on UCLA, be sure to check out Bruins Nation.
+Thanks Guys.
+For more on the game from the UCLA perspective, be sure to check out Bruins Nation.